Islandora-Collaboration-Group/ISLE/docs/optional-components/tickstack.md

         tag: "{{.Name}}"
 ```

-* Uncomment the following lines `313 - 315` for the TICK stack data volumes to the end of the `volumes` section of the `docker-compose.staging.yml` file.
+* Uncomment the lines below for the TICK stack data volumes to the end of the `volumes` section of the `docker-compose.staging.yml` file.

 Uncommented TICK volumes example: